Skip to main content

 warning

-A "FastCallback" requires that your application show no UI and exit quickly.
+A "FastCallback" (the OnBefore*/OnAfter*FastCallback methods) requires that your application show no UI and exit quickly.
 When the callback returns, your application will exit.
-If you do not exit this callback quickly enough your process will be killed.
+These callbacks are Windows-only (they are no-ops on macOS and Linux) and each has a timeout — install/uninstall callbacks have 30 seconds, update callbacks have 15 seconds.
+If you do not exit the callback quickly enough your process will be killed.
+See App Hooks for details.

 Configuring Updates